openscaler-training/docker-K8s-Training/KCA - Foundation/CNCF & Linux Foundation/1 - CNCF K8S Certification path.md

 you get the basics , deep dive for another session ^UhXICMqJ

-Please for your good, watch those videos fist before assisting to the session  ^2b31vLyO
+Please, for your good, watch those videos first before assisting to the session. ^2b31vLyO

 14 hours is long I know but it worthy, its ok to do not grasp it all, we will review it before starting.
 2x to 3x ;0 dabble the speed ^MiiTxrNR

 easy going intro to Linux system (Ubuntu desktop) to get you familied with it.  ^XpjVMY77

-the Linux knowledge shared Javed make you manage K8S in ease you feel you know what going on. highly recommending it    ^YJTeKOmD
+the Linux knowledge shared by Javed make you manage K8S in ease you feel you know what going on. highly recommending it    ^YJTeKOmD

 you went to understand what server is (the real hardware that run K8s in production) and OS related config watch Shawn from CBT nuggets course. optional if you watched Javid one   ^8LL7XKs3